 Use the tape measure to get the distance across the outer beam.
 This will help in locating the areas to install the joist hangers.
 Use the pencil and mark the spacing of the hangers, on the beam, which should be spaced 16 inches apart and a ½-inch from the end of the beam.

-Take the joist hangers one at a time and put them astride the marks on the beam so that the marks are at the middle of the hangers.
-Ensure that the hanger is well aligned onto the beam guided by the mark.
+Take the joist hangers one at a time and put them astride the marks on the beam so that the marks are in the middle of the hangers.
+Ensure that the hanger is well-aligned onto the beam guided by the mark.
 Then take the hammer together with the nails and firmly fix the hangers onto the beam on both sides.

 Since joists usually vary in width, you need to measure the width of each joist first.
 Depending on the varying width, place each joist hanger at the right height to ensure that the joists are level.
 Take your joists and fit them into the joist hangers firmly by placing the end of the joists onto the hangers.
 Take the galvanized nails and use the hammer to drive the nails through the outer beam into the end of the joist.